T-DEV16/ML-Group-Project-8/README.md

 ### Model 4: Branched VGG16 Model
 This model still needs to be significantly tweaked in order to see real results, but I thought the effect of the prior was very interesting.

+### Model 6: SVM Model
+We used this model because the model in kaggle was able to cleanly detect cars from its features solelely using SVM window slicing and other preprocessing steps like hogs.
+We did the same thing with potholes but since they are smaller and more harder to detect than cars the pothole detection was not as great.
+In the future, we can extract more feature to determine pothole

 ### Jetson Nano
 After fully developing our models we would have liked to test the models using the jetson nano with live video input.
 In setting up the jetson nano we encountered many issues with the different version of images to install on the sd card.
 4.5 was used in the end since it was the only one that worked while the newer 4.6 version did not boot for the setup.
 Also the ssh functionality did not work, and libraries would not install(scipy).
 We would have liked to test the model by bringing the jetson with us in a car to capture live stream of the potholes on the road and indicating them with bounding boxes.